Adapting your home: Access into and around your home

 In order to make it easier and safer to get in and out of your home, you may need adaptations to a front entrance and/or back entrance to garden, patio or balcony.
 If you live in a flat you may need to request adaptations to a communal entrance.

-Factors to consider when adapting an external entrance
+Factors to consider when adapting an external entrance:

-• If you have a porch you may have to get through two doors: from the outside into the porch and then into the front door
+• If you have a porch you may have to get through two doors: from the outside into the porch and then into the front door.

-• If you have a small porch and both doors have high thresholds or steps this may be difficult or impossible if you are using a wheelchair
+• If you have a small porch and both doors have high thresholds or steps this may be difficult or impossible if you are using a wheelchair.

 • Some people only use wheeled walking aids when walking outdoors and keep these in the porch.
-However, if this is in view from the outside this may be considered a security risk.
+However, if this is in view from outside this may be considered a security risk.

 Opening the door

-• limited strength, power and grip in your hands
+• Limited strength, power and grip in your hands.

-• a door that is stiff or heavy to open.
+• A door that is stiff or heavy to open.

 When looking to make it easier to unlock and open your front door consider the following: